zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In this context, \\(\xi\\) is a *source function*, \\(\psi\\) is a *wave function*, and \\(c\\) is the *velocity* of the waves.

-Just as before, the problem is simpler in the frequency domain:
+Just as before, the problem becomes simpler in the frequency domain:

 $$ \tag{8.2}
 	\int\_{-\infin}^{\infin} \nabla^2 \psi(\bm{r}, \omega) e^{i \omega t} d\omega